vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/OmniaCluster/BuildingCluster/dynamic_k8s.rst

 Compatibility Matrix
 ==========================

-Check the table below for the minimum and maximum Kubernetes version supported for the last 3 Kubespray release:
+Check the table below for the supported Kubespray and Kubernetes version:

     +-------------------+------------------------------+
     | Kubespray Version | Validated Kubernetes version |